 - St Peter and St Paul Mottistone is the one where Benedict Cumberbatch married Sophie Hunter in 2015.

-- All Saints Church in Newchurch is worth a visit in early Spring when the churchyard flowers are out (according to my Mother, anyway).
+- All Saints Church in Newchurch is worth a visit in early Spring when the churchyard flowers are out (according to my mother, anyway).

-- Carisbrooke Priory is a former nunnery which is now a Christian House of Prayer and Healing.
+- Carisbrooke Priory is a former nunnery that is now a Christian House of Prayer and Healing.
 They offer cream teas and the like and also have pretty gardens, a courtyard and a chapel.

 3. Isle of Wight Coastal walks

 I tend to feel that if you can't see the sea on an Isle of Wight walk then you're missing out.
-Of course, the key is picking a walk which is suitable for the slowest or least mobile person in your party.
+Of course, the key is picking a walk that is suitable for the slowest or least mobile person in your party.

-If you like a short walk and a long lunch then I would go for an amble along a nice flat pavement or a seawall such as:
+If you like a short walk and a long lunch, then I would go for an amble along a nice flat pavement or a seawall such as:

-If you like a short walk and a long lunch then I would go for an amble along a nice flat pavement or a seawall such as:
+If you like a short walk and a long lunch, then I would go for an amble along a nice flat pavement or a seawall such as:

 - Bonchurch to Ventnor (crashing waves, we've done this one with a wheelchair, plenty of places to eat in Ventnor)